mu-tsu-mi/animal-shows-booking/Readme.md

 I added weather forecast using weather API on landing page.
 I chose AccuWeather that has daily maximum calls of 50.
 I added json file for weather data in order not to exceed this daily limit as a temporary solution.

 < Log in + Show CRUD operations : Japanese Boar >
+While working on this project, CRUD operation also meant my daily routine of Cry - Recoil - Upset - Devastate.
 Booking feature is only available to logged-in users.
 So, when you go to animal show page without logging in, a message appears asking users to log in.
 On an animal show page, you see only future bookings and the app does not allow users to book for past dates and displays a message to ask users to re-select a date.
 I set maximum number of visitors five adults, five children and there must be one adult in a booking.

 < Demonstrate past date booking attempt >
 < Move to My Bookings >